Alabarse/Alabarse/README.md

 ### ⚙️ I currently work in the field of international trade.
 <br/>

-#### 💬 I have 20 years old, i'm from SÃO PAULO passionate about programming since adolescence when this passion was focused on games.
+#### 💬 I have 20 years old, i'm from SÃO PAULO passionate about programming since adolescence when this passion was focused on game development.
 <br/>

 ### 🖥️ Technologies and frameworks